cb7even/schulenrlp/README.md

 # schulenrlp
-Schulen und Schulwege in Rheinland-Pfalz, Deutschland
+DE: Schulen und Schulwege in Rheinland-Pfalz, Deutschland
+EN: Schools and routes to school in Rhineland-Palatinate, Germany